-Traditional Roth Tax Advantages Account balances compound tax-deferred until funds are withdrawn.
+TRADITIONAL ROTH Tax Advantages Account balances compound tax-deferred until funds are withdrawn.
 Account balances compound tax-deferred.
 BUT funds that are withdrawn are tax-free if account is five years old and account owner is over 591⁄2.
 Eligibility Individuals must have earned income.
-Individuals must have earned income and modified adjusted gross income less than current limits (see www.irs.gov for details) Tax Deductions on Contributions Yes No Penalties for Early Withdrawal 10-percent penalty for withdrawals before age 591⁄2.
+Individuals must have earned income [] and modified adjusted gross income less than current limits (see www.irs.gov for details).
+Tax Deductions on Contributions Yes No Penalties for Early Withdrawal 10-percent penalty for withdrawals before age 591⁄2.
 10-percent penalty for withdrawals before 591⁄2 and five year seasoning period.
 (Note: Roth contributions can be taken out at any time without penalty.)
 Exceptions for 10-percent Penalty Yes Yes Cut-off Age for Contributions No limit No limit Required Distributions Yes.
-You must take your first required minimum distribution by April 1 of the year after you turn 72 (701⁄2 if you reach 701⁄2 before January 1, 2020).
-None
+You must take your first required minimum distribution by April 1 of the year after you turn 73 None